 Drip edges are incredibly useful, but many people need help figuring out how to install them or how they work.
 What is a drip edge?
-It is a type of metal flashing that protects the roof and building structure, directs water away from the roof and base, and enhances the roof’s aesthetic appeal.
+A drip edge is metal flashing that safeguards the roof and structure, diverts water, and improves roof aesthetics.

 What are the types of drip edges?